Sekolah Kebangsaan Sungai Binjai: The emblem

 The motto Ilmu Suluh Kemajuan (Knowledge is the Torch of Progress) means that knowledge is important to everyone.
 It will become the torch that lightens the life to progress and to succeed.

-The flag

-The flag is one of the main school identity used to honor the school in every rally held in both morning and evening session.
-The creators of this flag unknown, but the use of both Blue and Yellow each has its own meaning to it.
-It was said that the Yellow represents the royal colors, also symbolizing respect.
-Being pointed in triangle shape towards the Blue field symbolizes the respect towards harmony and unity of all citizens of SK Sungai Binjai.

-The flag also had been brought to any activities that the school had represented and were used to be waived and shown whenever the school representative had won some of the competitions and activities.

 Extracurricular and co-academics activities and achievements

 Basically, all co-curricular activities in SKSB only available for Level 2 (Year 4 - Year 5) pupils/students.
 Each and every pupils may choose any kinds of sports, uniformed bodies and co-academics clubs and associations that suit their interest.

 Sports

 SKSB participates in the Klang district level (MSSD Klang) and in the MSSS (Selangor School Sports Council) tournament at the state level.
 Among the sports that SKSB participates in are football, touch rugby, softball, netball, pingpong, tenpin bowling, sepak takraw, silat, handball, and athletics.
 SKSB is the defending champion in football and rugby at the district level.
 All team participating are in under-12 category.

-Uniformed body

-Uniformed body is compulsory for Level 2 (Year 4 - Year 5) students/pupils.
-Each pupils can only choose 1 uniformed body that they think suitable for their own self-interest.
-At SKSB, overall 5 uniformed bodies are offered for pupils to choose from.
-Some of these uniformed body are geared towards one gender, and some are fairly with both genders.
-Uniformed bodies available at SKSB are: